FAQ

 I found a bug.
 Where can I report it?

-Please use the Bug Tracker at our Sourceforge homepage or subscribe to our public mailinglist.
+Please use the Bug Tracker or subscribe to our public mailinglist.

 If the problem is related to LDAP, please add some logging information.
 In /etc/ldap/slapd.conf turn logging on with the line "loglevel 256".
 OpenLDAP uses /var/log/syslog for log output.